 - In this example, the mortgage broker might have to charge the mortgage borrower 4.25% in order for him to get the 2.5% yield spread premium

-- The mortgage broker can charge borrower 4.5% and get a total yield spread premiums of 4.0%
+- The mortgage broker can charge the borrower 4.5% and get a total yield spread premiums of 4.0%

 - But the maximum the mortgage broker can make is 2.5%

-This excess is called a lenders credit towards a buyers closing costs.
+This excess is called a lenders credit towards a buyer’s closing costs.

 Mortgage Banker And Mortgage Broker

 Borrowers should always shop for the best rates and terms.
 Mortgage rates can widely vary.
-It does not mean whether you are going with a loan officer who work at a mortgage broker or mortgage banker.
+It does not mean whether you are going with a loan officer who works as a mortgage broker or mortgage banker.
 Both mortgage brokers and mortgage bankers are licensed professionals.
 However, in general, mortgage brokers have lower rates than mortgage bankers due to their maximum cap on how much they can charge on a mortgage transaction.